Chimp Eden - The Jane Goodall Institute

 Construction & Maintenance With the help of volunteers, the sanctuary will finally be able to transform and enhance parts of the property that have fallen into disrepair.
 A major project for volunteers involves construction and maintenance tasks to prepare a disused enclosure for reuse.
 Once this enclosure is back in action, other tasks will include making hammocks, installing other climbing apparatus, and performing general maintenance to improve all the enclosures and the chimps' forever homes.

-Free Time at Chimp Eden - The Jane Goodall Institute
+Free Time @ Chimp Eden - The Jane Goodall Institute

 Itinerary

-Day 2 – Induction Day: In the morning, you'll meet the chimps while touring the sanctuary and learn about the 33 residents and their unique stories.
-Inspired by the tour, you'll roll up your sleeves in the afternoon and dive into your first activity, such as food preparation or enrichment creation!
+Day 2 - Sanctuary Tour & Enrichment: This morning, you'll tour the sanctuary and meet the chimps, learning about the 33 residents and their unique stories.
+Afterwards, inspired by the tour, you'll roll up your sleeves and dive into your first hands-on activity, such as food preparation or creating enrichment.
+This may involve filling teddy bears or cardboard boxes with grass and hay and hiding nuts and seeds within.

-Day 13 - Final Day: Sadly, today is your final day!
+Day 13 - Final Day: Sadly, today is your final day.
 Take a moment to watch the chimps frolicking in their enclosures one last time before saying your goodbyes.
-You'll then be transferred to the airport for your return flight home or to commence your onward travel plans.
+Then, you’ll be transferred to the airport for your return flight or onward travel plans.

 Durations & Prices